Artificial intelligence is quietly reshaping the retail world, not just with futuristic tech, but with real, measurable impact.

 Most companies prefer ready-to-use or customizable AI software over building in-house systems, which shortens deployment time and lowers risk.

-6. In terms of technology, the machine learning segment accounted for more than 31% of revenue share.
+6. In terms of technology, the machine learning segment accounted for more than 31% of the AI in retail revenue share.

 (Precedence Research)